aspose-words/Aspose.Words-API-References/english/net/aspose.words.layout/revisionoptions/insertedtexteffect/_index.md

 ---
 title: RevisionOptions.InsertedTextEffect
 second_title: Aspose.Words for .NET API Reference
 description: RevisionOptions property.
 Allows to specify the effect to be applied to the inserted content Insertion.
-Default value is Underline in C#
+Default value is Underline in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.layout/revisionoptions/insertedtexteffect/